Nikon D810 vs Pentax K-3

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the D810 and the K-3 have been discontinued, but can regularly be found used on eBay.
+Both the D810 and the K-3 have been discontinued, but can regularly be found used on ebay.
 The K-3 was replaced by the Pentax K-3 II, while the D810 was followed by the Nikon D850.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Pentax websites.
+Further information on the features and operation of the D810 and K-3 can be found, respectively, in the Nikon D810 Manual (free pdf) or the online Pentax K-3 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Nikon D810 and the Pentax K-3?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.